PoonamSampat/BigDataWorkshop/HOL step-by-step - Big data and visualization.md

 ![Parameterize the copy](media/CopyParameterized.png 'Parameterize Pipeline2')

 4. It will open source dataset.
-Go to Parameters tab and add two new parameters
+Go to Parameters tab and add two new parameters , this will get the dynamic dates.

 ![Parameterize the copy update the parameters](media/CopyParameterdates.png 'Parameterize Pipeline2')

   updatedFromtimestamp = @substring(subtractFromTime(pipeline().TriggerTime,1,'hour'), 0, 19)
   updatedTotimestamp = @substring(pipeline().TriggerTime, 0, 19)

-5. Go to Connections tab, in Relative URL click on Add dynamic content as
+5. Go to Connections tab, in Relative URL click on Add dynamic content as follows, this constructs the Query String using previous dynamic dates.

   @concat('orders.json?        created_at_min=',dataset().updatedFromtimestamp,'&created_at_max=',dataset().updatedTotimestamp,'&financial_status=any&status=any')

   ![Parameterize the connection](media/ConnectionParametersADF.png 'Parameterize Pipeline3')

- 6. Click on CopyPipeline tab and there will be two parameters on the Source tab
+ 6. Alternate option is to pass the From and To Parameters part of the pipeline.
+Click on CopyPipeline tab and there will be two parameters on the Source tab

   ![Parameterize the connection](media/DataSetPropADF.png 'Parameterize Pipeline4')